xmyeen/rust/README.md

 # rust
 em.....
-I'm just a student forever.Rust maybe nice choose as new program language.Let me see......
+I'm just the student forever.
+Rust maybe a good choose as new program language.
+Let me see.
+.
+.
+.
+.
+.
+.